 Over time bow drill spindles wear out from use

-As the Cedar spindle wore out a new spindle was needed.
+As a Cedar spindle wears out a new spindle is made.
 The teens found a piece of dead and dry Shasta Red Fir that fit the spindle requirements.
 Because that was all the wood type available at their location they decided to give Red Fir spindle a whirl.

 Sweat and persistence

-With a lot of sweat and persistence, the teens succeeded in creating a hot coal.
+With much sweat and persistence, the teens succeeded in creating a hot coal.
 Which they then transferred into a tinder bundle made from a plant called Horse Lichen.
 Byoria, for you tinder buffs.
-Byoria grows in the same general elevation as the Shasta Red fir.
-The teen’s ingenuity made them successful in their quest for fire.
+Bryoria grows in the same general elevation as the Shasta Red fir.
+The teen’s ingenuity and perseverance made them successful in their quest for fire

 Update.
 Bark of tree used for a Bow Drill fireboard.